DSA Link

 The cleanest mental model for parents is to separate two layers.

 MOE owns the gate.
 It operates the central DSA-Sec portal at dsa-sec.moe.gov.sg — applications open once a year, in May.
-MOE sets the application calendar (for 2026: 5 May to 2 June, 4:30pm Singapore time).
+MOE sets the application calendar (for 2026: 6 May to 2 June, applications close 4:30pm Singapore time).
 It caps DSA intake at 20% of S1 places per school, with the four full-DSA schools as the only exception.
 It enforces the rules — maximum three schools per applicant, maximum two talent areas per school, one Confirmed Offer at a time, no withdrawal after acceptance.
 And it releases DSA outcomes alongside PSLE results in late November.

 Schools own the decision.
 Once a portal application lands at a school, MOE steps back.
 The school's panel decides what counts as evidence of talent, whom to invite for an interview or trial, how interviews are scored (schools do not publish their rubrics), whom to give a Confirmed Offer to, and whom to put on the Waitlist.
 Two schools shortlisting for the same talent — say, hockey — will run completely different trials and reach completely different conclusions about the same child.
 There is no "DSA score" that travels between schools.
 Each application is a fresh judgment by a fresh panel.